 In the spirit of our Nu’yem (cultural laws), our ancestors and elders teaching of values, we know that in order to attain strength and independence our Nation must work together – with government, business, industry, the community, the region and internally – with a spirit of respect and partnership.

 Cedars are the roots to our existence

-The Cedar LNG Project will be the first Indigenous-majority owned LNG export facility in Canada, which will provide unprecedented opportunity for both Haisla Nation and the region.
+The Cedar LNG Project will be the first Indigenous-majority-owned LNG export facility in Canada, which will provide unprecedented opportunities for both the Haisla Nation and the region.

 Paul Windsor, a well-known Haisla artist was commissioned to design a piece of traditional Haisla art that reflects the charismatic features of Haisla Nation territory while providing guidance to the project team.